Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- Once the oil is hot, add whole spices such as mustard seeds and/or cumin seeds first (along with asafoetida, if using).
+- Once the oil is hot, add whole spices such as mustard and/or cumin seeds first (along with asafoetida).
 This is called the tempering process.
-If you are using other whole spices along with mustard/cumin seeds, wait until these spices have started to splutter (in case of mustard seeds) or sizzle (in case of cumin seeds).
-The reason being mustard/cumin seeds take the longest to cook and you don’t want your other spices/dals (whole chilies, fenugreek seeds, urad dal, whole cloves, peppercorns, bay leaves, curry leaves, etc) to get burnt.
+If you are using other whole spices along with mustard/cumin seeds, wait until these spices have started to sputter (in the case of mustard seeds) or sizzle (in the case of cumin seeds).
+The reason is mustard/cumin seeds take the longest to cook, and you don’t want your other spices/dals (whole chilies, fenugreek seeds, urad dal, whole cloves, peppercorns, bay leaves, curry leaves, etc.) to get burnt.

 - Add onions along with ginger/garlic paste/green chilies if using.
 Fry till the onions have softened and turned translucent.

-- Add spice powders (cumin powder, coriander powder, turmeric powder, chili powder) along with salt.
+- Add spice powders (cumin powder, coriander powder, turmeric powder, chili powder) and salt.
 Fry them for about 30 seconds.

 - Add tomatoes.
-Fry them till they turn soft and mushy and oil starts to leave the sides.
-(Note – Sometimes I do add the spice powders and tomatoes together).
+Fry them until they turn soft and mushy and oil leaves the sides.
+(Note – Sometimes I add the spice powders and tomatoes together).

 - Add meat or vegetables.

-- Add garam masala and/or lime juice in the end once the cooking is complete.
+- Add garam masala and/or lime juice at the end once the cooking is complete.
 Mix well.